Electrolytic capacitor: Niobium capacitors

-Another price explosion for tantalum in 2000/2001 forced the development of niobium electrolytic capacitors with manganese dioxide electrolyte, which have been available since 2002.
 Niobium is a sister metal to tantalum and serves as valve metal generating an oxide layer during anodic oxidation.
 Niobium as raw material is much more abundant in nature than tantalum and is less expensive.
-It was a question of the availability of the base metal in the late 1960s which led to development and implementation of niobium electrolytic capacitors in the former Soviet Union instead of tantalum capacitors as in the West.
+Niobium capacitors were developed in the United States and the former Soviet Union in the late 1960s.
+It received more use in the Soviet Union as niobium was much more available than tantalum.

+Another price explosion for tantalum in 2000/2001 forced the commercial development of niobium electrolytic capacitors with manganese dioxide electrolyte, which became available since 2002.
 The materials and processes used to produce niobium-dielectric capacitors are essentially the same as for existing tantalum-dielectric capacitors.
 The characteristics of niobium electrolytic capacitors and tantalum electrolytic capacitors are roughly comparable.

-Water-based electrolytes
+Improved water-based electrolytes

-With the goal of reducing ESR for inexpensive non-solid electrolytic capacitors from the mid-1980s in Japan, new water-based electrolytes for aluminum electrolytic capacitors were developed.
+With the goal of reducing ESR for inexpensive non-solid electrolytic capacitors from the mid-1980s in Japan, new water-based electrolytes for aluminium electrolytic capacitors were developed.
 Water is inexpensive, an effective solvent for electrolytes, and significantly improves the conductivity of the electrolyte.
 The Japanese manufacturer Rubycon was a leader in the development of new water-based electrolyte systems with enhanced conductivity in the late 1990s.
 The new series of non-solid electrolytic capacitors with water-based electrolyte was described in the data sheets as having "low ESR", "low impedance", "ultra-low impedance" or "high ripple current".

 From 1999 through at least 2010, a stolen recipe for such a water-based electrolyte, in which important stabilizers were absent, led to the widespread problem of "bad caps" (failing electrolytic capacitors), leaking or occasionally bursting in computers, power supplies, and other electronic equipment, which became known as the "capacitor plague".
-In these electrolytic capacitors the water reacts quite aggressively with aluminum, accompanied by strong heat and gas development in the capacitor, resulting in premature equipment failure, and development of a cottage repair industry.
+In these electrolytic capacitors the water reacts quite aggressively with aluminium, accompanied by strong heat and gas development in the capacitor, resulting in premature equipment failure, and development of a cottage repair industry.